mihirp161/covid19-random_scripts/README.md

 # Covid19 - Random Scripts

-This repository is home of the random data collection scripts used in Covid-19 project.
+This repository is contains random scripts.
+You can pick them up as you find them useful.
+For question, refer to the individual listed on the top.

 ## Contents
 * R (./R)